pkozubek/user-list-app/README.md

-Your task is to create a simple app that adds or remove users from the list
+Your task is to create a simple app that adds or remove users from the list Your task is to create a simple app that adds or remove users from the list

-Users should provide an email, nickname and IP address
+Users should provide an email, nickname and IP address [v]

-Email and IP address validation
+Email and IP address validation [v]

-Add button should be disabled if validation does not pass
+Add button should be disabled if validation does not pass [v]

-If user already exists (checked by email or nickname) the operation should be blocked
+If user already exists (checked by email or nickname) the operation should be blocked [v]

-Each user should be removable by corresponding remove button
+Each user should be removable by corresponding remove button [v]

-Removing entire list should be possible
+Removing entire list should be possible [v]

-Removal requires confirmation
+Removal requires confirmation [v]

-Remove list button should not be visible while list is empty
+Remove list button should not be visible while list is empty [v]

-Popups informing why adding a user is not possible
+Popups informing why adding a user is not possible [v]

 Sorting users list by nickname, email or date

 Nice to have: